 While it may not provide the same speed as cable or fiber providers, Viasat does have a secret weapon.
 As of April 2018, the company now offers several unlimited data plans.
 This is a perk not often seen with satellite internet providers, and it is directly tied to the recent launch of their new Viasat-2 satellites.

-The main draw of a satellite connection is that it allows people in rural areas to get online, even if they’re far away from an established network.
+The main draw of a satellite connection, in general, is that it allows people in rural areas to get online, even if they’re far away from an established network.
 With Viasat, almost everyone can get online and enjoy high-speed internet regardless of their location.
 All you need is a clear view of the southern sky (and willingness to sign a two-year contract).

 Viasat Internet Plans Overview